 - every African artists based in Ivory Coast

 - aged between 18 and 40 at application closing date (28th May 2022)

 - whose practice is dedicated to visual arts

-- not represented by a gallery but can have realised collaborations previously
+- not represented by a gallery which participates to international events like fairs, but can have been exhibited previously on the local plan

 To apply, candidates must fill in the application form made up of :